Office of Physical and Occupational Therapy

 Discharge from OT

 The goal of providing occupational therapy in school is for students to become independent.
-The team will discuss discharging a student from occupational therapy services when the student has met their goals and is functionally independent with accommodations or modifications, when school staff are able to meet the student’s mobility needs without the skilled intervention of a therapist, or when the student no longer qualifies for special education.
+The team will discuss dismissing a student from occupational therapy services when the student has met their goals, is functionally independent with accommodations or modifications, when school staff are able to meet the student’s needs without the skilled intervention of a therapist, or when the student no longer qualifies for special education.

 -